 What are our responsibilities in the project?

-It’s vital to have a clear understanding of what your own responsibilities are during the project.
-For example, if your designer sends you proofs or needs you to answer some questions, how soon will they need a response from you?
+It’s vital to have a clear understanding of what your own responsibilities are during the project and ask questions.
+For example, if your designer sends you proofs or needs you to answer some questions; how soon will they need a response from you?
 Keeping communications open will ensure the project runs smoothly.
 Also, it might be beneficial to have one point of contact throughout the design process to prevent wires from becoming crossed.

 What warranty period do you offer?